 Closed-head injuries are the most common.
 But, just because the skin isn’t broken doesn’t mean that victims aren’t in danger.
 In fact, closed-head brain injuries include concussion, contusion, and internal bleeding that can cause severe damage to the delicate brain and nerve tissue in the skull.
 This damage can result in long-term disabilities and even death in severe cases.

 Judging the Severity of TBI

 Judging the severity of TBI is almost impossible upon primary physical inspection.
 That’s why doctors in ER situations often order additional testing for individuals involved in motorcycle accidents.
-These experts than combine the results of multiple tests and observations in order to estimate the severity of an individual victim’s brain injury.
+These experts then combine the results of multiple tests and observations in order to estimate the severity of an individual victim’s brain injury.
 However, even then the diagnosis is only an estimate.
-Patients who have suffered motorcycle accident brain injuries must be closely monitored in the days and weeks following their crash in order to spot the onset and reduce the risk of secondary brain injury.
+Patients who have suffered a brain injury from a motorcycle accident must be closely monitored in the days and weeks following their crash in order to spot the onset and reduce the risk of secondary brain injury.